 Lardeau Valley nonprofits, cooperatives and other groups

-We have between 30 and 40 groups in the Lardeau Valley area, most who operate as nonprofit societies or cooperatives and others who formed to focus on a purpose.
+We have about 30 groups in the Lardeau Valley area, most who operate as nonprofit societies or cooperatives and others who formed to focus on a purpose.
 Some of these listed offer programs in the Lardeau Valley, but are located in Kaslo.

 Advisory Planning Committee – RDCK Area D Representative/s from Area D plus Area D Director sit on this committee which makes recommendations regarding land use in the area.
 Regular updates are posted in the Pennywise, or you can contact the RDCK for more info: 1 800 268 7325